 E. coli: This bacterium targets the distal portion of the small intestine, where its adhesion leads to villous atrophy and cell loss.
 The resulting endotoxins increase chloride secretion into the gut, leading to diarrhea.

-Clostridium perfringens: Though less common, the toxins produced by this bacterium cause cell lysis through phospholipid membrane hydrolysis, resulting in cramping and diarrhea in calves.
+Clostridium perfringens: The toxins produced by this bacterium cause cell lysis through phospholipid membrane hydrolysis, resulting in cramping and diarrhea in calves.